Canje

 • price 2 of 4

 With legendary pitmaster Louis Mueller’s granddaughter at the helm, you know this Central Texas-style barbecue joint will be good.
-Now located at East Cesar Chavez, with indoor and outdoor seating, La Barbecue serves up brisket, pork ribs, and house-made sausage.
-Sandwiches are tasty too, both straightforward options and over-the-top ones like La Frito Loco (pulled pork, chopped beef, chipotle slaw, Fritos, cheese, and jalapeños).
+As one of three barbecue pits to claim a star from Michelin, La Barbecue serves up stellar brisket, pork ribs and house-made sausage.
+Sandwiches are tasty, too, both straightforward options and over-the-top ones like La Frito Loco, pulled pork and chopped beef sandwiched between chipotle slaw, Fritos, cheese and jalapeños.

 • Mexican